andrijun0406/DellAzureStackHCI/Deployment/README.md

 5. Enter the static IPv4 address details.
 6. Click **Back**, and then click **Finish**.

+* If you are using Qlogic NICs (only available for old 14G models: AX-640, AX-740XD) you need to enable iWARP and disable DCB settings.
+* If you are using Intel E810 NIC you need to enable RDMA manually from iDRAC.
+* Nothing needs to be done if you are using Mellanox/NVidia NICs.
+* Nothing needs to be done for NIC used other than storage (S2D) traffic.

-### Task 01 - Setting Password
+### Task 02 - Operating System Deployment

 The AX nodes comes with pre-installed 22H2 OS, but sometimes it ships with the old 21H2 OS.
-Also we have noticed that the OS was pre-installed with keyboard settings to German (de-CH).
+Also, we have noticed that the OS was pre-installed with keyboard settings to German (de-CH).
 Therefore, change the password with considerations that it was using German Keyboard or just setting the simple password (Note: need to check whether HCI OS support simple password for adminstrator)

 ### Task 02 - Change Keyboard Settings
 by default it is preinstalled using german (de-CH)